webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

 - Characteristics of a project::Start and finish
   - Start and Finish: Every project has a defined beginning and end, with measurable deliverables.
+  - Every project must meet three criteria: it is unique, has a specific reason or purpose, and is temporary, meaning it must have a start and finish.
 - Characteristics of a project::Unique
   - Unique: Each project is distinct, with specific goals, requirements, and resources.
 - Characteristics of a project::Reason/purpose